openstack/api-sig/guidelines/errors.rst

 distinguish the causes of different errors in response to the same HTTP method and URI, even when the same HTTP status is returned.

+.. note:: Services choosing to add these structured error responses are advised that doing so is not considered a backwards incompatible change and are encouraged to add them without needing to version the service.
+However, when a ``code`` is added to a specific response, subsequent change to that code, on that response, is an incompatbile change.

 Errors JSON Schema
 ------------------